 It took me a few months for my period to get regular after each of my babies as well.

-If you are hoping to get pregnant while breastfeeding I recommend using ovulation tests to try and nail down ovulation better.
+If you are hoping to get pregnant while breastfeeding, I recommend using ovulation tests to try and nail down ovulation better.

-As far as wondering if you are pregnant, or what the signs may be, I know it's hard when you are in the two week wait and can't test yet.
+As far as wondering if you are pregnant or what the signs may be, I know it's hard when you are in the two-week wait and can't test yet.

 It can be even more confusing if your period has not returned, but you think there is a chance you could be pregnant while breastfeeding.

 Trying to get pregnant while breastfeeding?

-I decided to write more about trying to get pregnant while breastfeeding in this post so head on over and check it out if you are inclined!
+I decided to write more about trying to get pregnant while breastfeeding in this post, so check it out if you are inclined!